 This kind of thinking is like making a deal with the unconscious mind or the resistance to change.
 It’s not to completely get rid of depression, anxiety, sadness or negative emotions.
 But, rather, it’s to dial them down.
 It’s to focus on the positives that result from those feelings that are rooted in those feelings.

-This relates to the philosophical notion that the greater good can and usually does come about from an evil.
-Where good can always prevail.
-Or it’s not what happens to us in life, but rather, how we process what happens to us.
+This relates to the philosophical notion that the greater good can and usually does come about from something bad.
+Good can always prevail.
+Remember, it’s not what happens to us in life, but rather, how we process what happens to us.

 Our Resistant Brains